waffle-maker/waffle.io/CAREERS.md

 ### The Process

 We use our own product to manage our work.
 Anyone in the world can see what we’re up to here: https://waffle.io/waffleio/waffle.io.

+## Open Positions

+### Technical Support

+We're looking for someone to help us serve our customers better, by answering their questions and to help diagnose issues they come across.
+This is a very technical role, since our product is serving a technical audience.
+This role will grow into helping us support our on-premises product, [Waffle Takeout](https://takeout.waffle.io), which will involve understanding networking, docker, and server infrastructure.

+Our hope is that this candidate will be a young engineer who will transition into a full-time developer role in 6 months, at which time we'll bring on another candidate to follow the same footprints.

 ## Think You’re a Fit?